SketchingDev/terraform-appsync-demo/README.md

 # Deploying AWS AppSync using Terraform

 This project accompanies a blog article I wrote demonstrating how to use CloudFormation with Terraform to deploy AppSync components that are not yet supported by Terraform's AWS Provider.

 It will deploy an API with the ability to create and list people.

 ## Deployment

-The default variables will deploy an AppSync API called 'demo-people-api' with a authentication key (expires after 7 days).
+The default variables will deploy an AppSync API called 'demo-people-api' with a authentication key that expires after 7 days.

 ```
 $ terraform init